menu

 Biography

-Born in Toronto, Canada, Bone later moved to the United States, where he earned his medical degree.
-He served as a doctor during World War II, an experience that gave him firsthand knowledge of both human resilience and vulnerability.
-His dual life as physician and author made him part of a small but significant group of professional scientists and doctors who wrote science fiction, bringing technical credibility to the genre at a time when it was still establishing itself as “the literature of ideas.”
+Born in Toronto, Canada, Bone later moved to the United States, where he earned his degree.
+He served in the U. S. Army during World War II, an experience that gave him firsthand knowledge of both human resilience and vulnerability.
+His dual life as veterinarian and author made him part of a small but significant group of professional scientists and doctors who wrote science fiction, bringing technical credibility to the genre at a time when it was still establishing itself as “the literature of ideas.”

 Bone began publishing in the Golden Age of Science Fiction, with his first major story, “Triggerman”, appearing in Future Science Fiction in 1941.
 His early fiction showed a fascination with biology, evolution, and medicine.
 He often imagined alien ecologies, strange diseases, or ethical dilemmas rooted in science.
 In an era when many science fiction tales centered on rockets and interplanetary war, Bone’s focus on life sciences gave his stories a unique texture.